DialedRide KineMetric Evidence Desk

 What does the PDF report include?

-Can I create coach-facing and physio-facing reports from the same data?
+Can I create coach-facing and practitioner-facing reports from the same data?

 Where is rider data stored?

-Rider data is stored locally on the user's device, not on a DialedRide server.
-Rider records, imported activity data, and working assessment data remain in local browser/device storage unless the user exports or shares a report separately.
+Rider evidence is stored locally on the user's device, not in a hosted DialedRide rider database.
+Rider records, imported FIT/GPX files, external PDFs, and generated reports remain in local browser/device storage unless the user exports a package or shares a report separately.

 Can I use KineMetric without uploading data to a server?